hailelagi/hailelagi.com/content/notes/call-me-maybe-lol.md

 ## 4. Grow-Only Counter/G-Counter

-Next up is strong eventual consistency with Conflict Free Replicated Data Types! (mouthful!)
-Specifically lets try an operation-based Commutative Replicated Data Types (CmRDTs)[^8] to implement one.
-If those sound like fancy words another way to put it is you can replicate some data say a `count` across nodes by being **available and partition tolerant** guaranteeing that eventually it converges to a stable state given that the "operations" are pure -- lack side effects like say "addition" and the order in which this operation is carried out doesn't affect the result -- commutative:
+Next up is strong eventual consistency with Conflict Free Replicated Data Types!
+If that sound like fancy words another way to put it is you can replicate some data say a `count` across nodes by being **available and partition tolerant** guaranteeing that at some unknown point in the future, it converges to the same state for every participant, given that the "operations" are pure -- lack side effects like say "addition" and the order in which this operation is carried out doesn't affect the result -- commutative, this is an operation-based Commutative Replicated Data Types (CmRDTs)[^8] to implement one:

 ```
   +1